Things to Do in Nashville, TN

 Ryman Auditorium earned its "Mother Church of Country Music" title through genuine history rather than marketing.
 This National Historic Landmark hosted the Grand Ole Opry from 1943 to 1974, and its wooden pews and stained glass windows create acoustics that legendary artists specifically sought.
 Self-guided tours run daily ($25 adults) and include the backstage area where Johnny Cash and Patsy Cline prepared for performances.

 The Country Music Hall of Fame and Museum houses Elvis Presley's gold-plated Cadillac, complete with phone, refrigerator, refreshment bar, and gold-plated TV.
 The museum's $100 million collection spans three floors, with rotating exhibits that change quarterly.
 The attached RCA Studio B tour adds $15 but provides access to the room where Elvis recorded 250 songs alongside Roy Orbison, Patsy Cline, and Dolly Parton.
+For a full overview before you visit, check out Your Guide To The Country Music Hall Of Fame Tour.

 Local Music Venues Residents Actually Visit